How to Prepare for a Child Support Hearing?

 The Hearing Process

-- Decision: After hearing both sides, the judge will make a decision.
-This may happen immediately or take some time.
+5. Decision: After both parties have presented their cases, the judge will render a decision.
+This may occur immediately after the hearing or take some time, depending on the complexity of the case.

 Tips for the Day of the Hearing